SpellholdStudios/Neera_Expansion/README.md

 #### Note for Complete Un-installation

-In addition to the methods above for removing individual components, you can completely un-install the mod using **`setup-rupert --uninstall`** at the command line to remove all components without wading through prompts.</br>
+In addition to the methods above for removing individual components, you can completely un-install the mod using **`setup-neera --uninstall`** at the command line to remove all components without wading through prompts.</br>
 <div align="right"><a href="#top">Back to top</a></div>